Sempervivum arachnoideum 'Cebenese'

 Cobweb Houseleek, Spider Web Hens and Chicks

-Sempervivum arachnoideum 'Cebenese' is a beautiful succulent that forms delicate rosettes up to 3 inches (7.5 cm) in diameter with pale green leaves.
-The leaves have very hairy margins, often totally obscuring the rosette with a dense white "cobweb" appearance.
-The flowers are star-shaped and pink in color.
+Sempervivum arachnoideum 'Cebenese' is a beautiful succulent that forms delicate rosettes of pale green leaves with very hairy margins, often totally obscuring the rosette with a dense white "cobweb" appearance.
+The rosettes grow up to 3 inches (7.5 cm) in diameter.
+Flowers are star-shaped and pink in color.

 USDA hardiness zone 4a to 10b: from −30 °F (−34.4 °C) to 40 °F (+4.4 °C).

 Because of the variability of Cobweb Houseleek, they easily adapt to the local conditions, and due to the small gene pool, they become a form or variety quite quickly, perfectly adapted to the local conditions of heat and cold as well as the amount of snow or rain and at which times of the year.

 Relatively easy to grow in a container or a rock garden, scree bed, wall crevice, trough, or alpine house.
 They are ideal in so many ways, as they quickly start to form very tight clusters of rosettes, filling in Sempervivum walls, mosaics, and topiary, and their shallow yet fibrous root systems hold soil in place even in vertical plantings.
 After the plant blooms and sets seed, it will die, but there will be many offsets to take its place.